 The well hidden Junk Bar on Ashgrove Avenue is popular and has featured many evenings of live music.
 You can hire the venue for functions or its open on Friday and Saturday nights.
 For more information have a look at their website here.

-The West Ashgrove complex provides a range of services including Australia Post, cafes – the newest one being Corn Street, restaurants and boutique fashion stores such as Our Sunroom and L’adore & Co.
+The West Ashgrove complex provides a range of services including Australia Post, cafes, restaurants and boutique fashion stores such as Our Sunroom and L’adore & Co.
 There is also a newer bar across the road beside the hairdresser, physio, and a medical centre – The Local Larder and Wine Bar.

 There really are so many businesses – have a look at Must Do Brisbane’s website on things to do in Ashgrove here and here for West Ashgrove (please note that Macho Macho is now closed).